MrPerruche/BrickEdit/src/doc/p.md

 ## Internal name variable (QoL)

-BrickEdit defines and recommend you to define for each `PropertyMeta` subclass a variable (as a final screaming snake case) named after the property, and holding the internal name of the property.
+Brci defines and recommend you to define for each `PropertyMeta` subclass a variable (as a final screaming snake case) named after the property, and holding the internal name of the property.

 For example: `BRICK_MATERIAL: Final[str] = "BrickMaterial"` for the `BrickMaterial` class.

 ## Registration: `@register`

-BrickEdit will not know of a property unless you register it.
+Brci will not know of a property unless you register it.
 To register a property, use the `@register(name: str, registry: dict[str, Type[PropertyMeta[Any]]] = pmeta_registry)`.

 - `name` (`str`): is the internal name of the variable.
 For example, for `BrickMaterial`: `register(BRICK_MATERIAL)`

 - `registry` (`dict[str, Type[PropertyMeta[Any]]] = pmeta_registry`): is the registry to add the entry to.
-By default this argument does not have to be specified and properties will be registered to brickedit's register.
+By default this argument does not have to be specified and properties will be registered to brci's register.

 ## Example of a full implementation of a property